cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 PUSH1 0x16
 RETURN
 ```
-This will return the 10 byte value we require.
+This will return the 10-byte value we require.
 You can confirm this on [evm.codes](https://www.evm.codes/playground?unit=Wei&codeType=Mnemonic&code='w0vxzzzzz%20~yMSTORE~xa~x16yRETURN'~ywvzffffy%5CnwPUSH1v%200%01vwyz~_).

 Solution:
 0x7269ffffffffffffffffffff600052600a6016f360005260206013602003f3